 The energy shifts immediately.
 More people, more movement, more options.
 The beach turns into a row of restaurants by evening, each displaying the day’s catch — you pick your fish, they grill it, you sit down by the sand and eat.

-If you get there before sunset, The Love Bar is worth stopping by.
+If you get there before sunset, The Lava Restaurant is worth stopping by.
 It’s known for its lights and setup, but what actually matters is timing — catching that transition from daylight to evening.

 Mirissa feels less like a place to stay and more like a place to visit.
 Come for the evening, stay for dinner, leave before it gets too loud.